Applying constraints to layers allows you to determine how they should behave when you resize the Symbol, Artboard, or group those layers are in.

 Unlike the example above, where your layer is near the edges of its parent, but is not hugging them, then you’ll need to pin it to the relevant edges so its distance does not change when you resize the parent group or Artboard.
 This is ideal for things like icons inside a navigation bar, or something like a floating action button.

 Once you know what corner you want to have your layer “pinned” to, click the constraints (eg, bottom, right) and then Fix Height and Width to stop the layer from resizing.

 If you’re wanting an icon to stay the same size when you resize its parent, but for it to always remain in the center for example, just fix its Height and Width.
 This means that it’s only the padding around the layer that will be affected on resize.

 If you’re looking for the opposite behaviour, and want to fix the padding around your layer so it doesn’t change on resize, then pin the object on all four of its sides.
 There’s a quick way to do this: simply click the square in the middle of the resizing control and it’ll be pinned to each edge.

-To see how these resizing constraints affect Symbol instances, try out our in-built iOS UI Design template, and resize any of the Symbol layers.
-This resource can be found by choosing File › New From Template › iOS UI Design in the menu.
+To see how these resizing constraints affect Symbol instances, try out the official iOS Design Resources Library, and resize any of the Symbol layers you insert.